 We will provide through instructions to follow after your tooth extraction.

-• Eat Soft Foods: We recommend that you eat soft foods and liquids after treatment.
+- Eat Soft Foods: We recommend eating soft foods and drinking liquids after treatment.
 You can eat foods like yogurt, mashed potatoes, and pasta.
 However, wait until your mouth is no longer numb to begin eating.
-You can bite your lips, tongue, or the inside of your cheek if you eat while you’re still numb.
+If you eat while you’re still numb, you can bite your lips, tongue, or the inside of your cheek.

-• Use Gauze: We will place clean gauze over your tooth sockets.
-Rplace the gauze as needed and keep them on your tooth sockets until bleeding stops.
-The gauze helps blood clots form over the sockets.
+- Use Gauze: We will place clean gauze over your tooth sockets.
+Replace the gauze as needed and keep it on your tooth sockets until the bleeding stops.
+Typically, you will replace gauze every thirty minutes.
+The gauze helps blood clots form over the sockets to protect the tooth’s nerves.

-• Clean Your Teeth Carefully: We do not recommend brushing or flossing directly after treatment.
-Addititionally, avoid rinsing your mouth to prevent dry socket.
-Instead, 24 hours after your tooth extraction, you can gently brush, avoiding the extraction site.
+- Clean Your Teeth Carefully: We recommend not directly brushing or flossing at the extraction sites after treatment.
+Additionally, avoid rinsing your mouth to prevent dry socket.
+Instead, you can gently brush 24 hours after your tooth extraction.
+Still, avoid the extraction site.

 What is Dry Socket?

-Dry socket occurs when a blood clot dissolves, does not form, or is disloged from the tooth socket.
+Dry socket occurs when a blood clot dissolves, does not form, or is dislodged from the tooth socket.
 Blood clots act as protective barriers that cover the tooth nerves.

 An infection or injury at the extraction site can contribute to dry socket.
 Dry socket is a highly painful condition; if you develop dry socket, take pain medication and rest.
 Avoid smoking, tobacco products, and alcohol.
 You can visit a doctor if you feel extreme pain